dev4dummies/dev4dummies.github.io/_posts/2015-12-18-bash-functions.md

 ---

-Ever wish you could type this to create a file along with any necessary folders?
+Ever wish you could type this to create a file along with any necessary parent folders?

     touch public/views/about.html

 Just open up your .bash_profile file and paste in the following function